UnifiedPush/specifications/specifications/android.md

 * message (String): the push message sent by the application server, as a string.

 If the BYTES_MESSAGE feature was not requested, it MAY additionally send the message as a byte array:
-* bytesMessage (ByteArray): the push message sent by the application server, as a string.
+* bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
+It MUST be the raw POST data received by the rewrite proxy.

 It MAY be sent with the following extra:
 * id (String): to identify the message